KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/model_composition.rst

 Merging metabolic models
 ^^^^^^^^^^^^^^^^^^^^^^^^
-In this exercise, you will learn how to merge models by working through the nuances of merging three separately published models of glyolysis.
+In this exercise, you will learn how to merge models by working through the nuances of merging three separately published models of glycolysis.

 #.
 Read the paper which describes the merged model, `Snoep et al., 2006 <https://doi.org/10.1016/j.biosystems.2005.07.006>`_
 #.
 Read the papers which describe the individual models